 Although we have competitive rates, we may not be the least expensive provider out there.
 Just like many other products and service, not all lawn care is the same.
 There are many different types of fertilizers and weed control products on the market and they're not all created equal.
 We don't use "cheap" products and use only trained and certified applicators to provide a high level of service that other companies aren't able to match.
 If you're looking for the cheapest rate out there, we may not be for you but as the old saying goes, "You get what you pay for."

 Weed Pro’s lawn care services carry-over from season to season.
-Each winter you will receive a pre-payment letter with your services outlined for the coming year.
+Each winter you will receive a renewal letter with a pre-payment offer and your services outlined for the coming year.
 If you elect not to pre-pay for the season, we will just charge you as services are performed.
 At any

 All lawns have their own personalities.
 You may be dealing with different soil types, shade versus full sun, or different grass types.
 Shade versus full sun and soil types usually play the biggest role in dry conditions and lawn health.

 Please follow Weed Pro’s written instructions and remain off the treated lawn until the lawn is dry, or as an extra precaution wait 24 hours.
 With the sun and wind, the material dries relatively fast but waiting as long as possible is best.

 After spraying your weeds, you should wait 7-10 days to see the effects of the weed control product begin to take place.
 In this time frame, you'll begin to notice the leaves of the weed curl.
 Please wait 7-10 days before calling Weed Pro for any follow-up applications.

 Since crabgrass seeds germinate during the early spring, pre-emergent treatments need to take place before then to be effective.
 The best time to apply these treatments is when temperatures are colder and before the nighttime soil temperature reaches over 50-55℉ for three days.